-iPads that won't charge, or charge very slowly - like non-charging iPhones - are a sadly common cause of irritation among Apple customers.
+iPads that won't charge, or charge very slowly - like non-charging iPhones - are a sadly common problem for Apple customers.
 Before long the battery will be empty and you'll be stuck with the world's most expensive chopping board.

-In this article we walk you through a range of troubleshooting tips that will help you establish what is causing your iPad to charge slowly or refuse to charge at all, and offer solutions that will fix many of these issues either permanently or temporarily.
+In this article we walk you through a range of troubleshooting tips that will help you establish what is stopping your iPad from charging properly, and offer solutions that will fix many of these issues either permanently or temporarily.
 If all else fails, we explain your consumer rights, and offer some advice about getting Apple to step in and repair malfunctioning device for you.

-Make sure the cable is plugged firmly and fully into the iPad, that the USB end is plugged firmly into the plug attachment, and that the plug is plugged firmly into the wall outlet.
+Make sure the cable is plugged firmly and fully into the iPad, that the USB end is plugged firmly into the power adapter plug, and that the adapter plug is plugged firmly into the wall outlet.
 (If you're charging via a Mac rather than through a wall plug, jump to the next step.)

 Make sure the power outlet is switched on.
 Yes, we know - but it's still worth checking.

 Charging via a Mac is always slower than charging via a power outlet - it simply can't output the same wattage - and in some cases you'll struggle to see much increase at all.

 The iPad may warn you if the Mac isn't able to charge it (in the past we've occasionally seen a message saying 'Not charging' in the status bar at the top of the iPad's screen), but in our experience that often doesn't happen: sometimes the charging icon appears yet the percentage doesn't increase, or does so at a glacial rate.